Generative AI in Game Development: A Qualitative Research Synthesis: Introduction

-Against this backdrop, our aim was to systematically review and synthesise qualitative research on the adoption and impact of \ac{GenAI} in game production.
-Specifically, we seek to answer the following research questions (RQs): \begin{enumerate} \item How do existing qualitative studies differ, e.g.~in research questions, methodology, demographics and setting? \item In what ways do findings across studies converge, complement, or contradict one another? \item Which overarching insights are conveyed about the impact of \acs{GenAI} on game production practices and cultures? \item Which conceptual, empirical, or methodological gaps remain?
-How might these shape future research priorities? \end{enumerate} We address these questions through a \emph{meta-ethnography} as the arguably most established, interpretive \ac{QRS} method (see Sec.~\ref{sec:methods} for further justification). \ac{QRS} has been highlighted as a systematic and reasonably robust (if undertaken by experienced qualitative researchers) method \citep[p.~69]{campbell_evaluating_2011}, capable of identifying saturated as well as underexplored areas of research \citep[p.~120]{campbell_evaluating_2011}.
-To ensure methodological rigour, we follow the \emph{eMERGe} reporting guidelines \citep{france_emerge_2019} for meta-ethnography, documenting our search and screening processes via \emph{PRISMA-S} \citep{rethlefsen_prisma-s_2021}, and appraising primary study quality using the \emph{\acf{CASP}} \citep{long_optimising_2020}.
-We focus on studies from 2020-2025 investigating the use of publicly available \ac{GenAI} in \enquote{offline} game production (see Sec.~\ref{sec:selection-eligibility} for further details on scope.
-By drawing together insights from primary research, this synthesis not only consolidates a scattered evidence base, but also generates new hypotheses about the generalisability of observed phenomena.
+We address these questions through a \emph{meta-ethnography} as the arguably most established, interpretive \ac{QRS} method (see Sec.~\ref{sec:methods} for further justification). \ac{QRS} has been highlighted as a systematic and reasonably robust method \citep[p.~69]{campbell_evaluating_2011} capable of identifying saturated as well as underexplored areas of research \citep[p.~120]{campbell_evaluating_2011}.
+To ensure methodological rigour, we follow the \emph{eMERGe} reporting guidelines \citep{france_emerge_2019} for meta-ethnography, documenting our search and screening via \emph{PRISMA-S} \citep{rethlefsen_prisma-s_2021}, and appraising primary study quality with the \emph{\acf{CASP}} \citep{long_optimising_2020}.
+We focus on studies from 2020-2025 investigating the use of publicly available \ac{GenAI} in \enquote{offline} game production (see Sec.~\ref{sec:selection-eligibility} for further scoping).
+Drawing together insights from primary research, this synthesis not only consolidates a scattered evidence base, but also probes the generalisability of observed phenomena.

-In doing so, the paper provides the first integrated evidence base on \ac{GenAI}'s impact on game production, offering \emph{industry stakeholders} a clearer picture of emerging practices to adopt or avoid while equipping \emph{researchers}, \emph{funders} and \emph{policymakers} with grounded insights to guide future investigations, support decisions and governance.